Shilpaj1994/DeepVision/Assignment-4/README.md

 - Reduce is dimension of channels causes loss of information.
 - Since, edges and gradients are formed in initial 2-3 layers, we do not use MP layer before these features are formed
 - For prediction of an object, the input to the output block is very important
-- If we use MP before output block, it will reduce the information passing to the output block and will result in prediction accuracy
+- If we use MP before output block, it will reduce the information passing to the output block and will result in loss of prediction accuracy
 - Hence, MP layer is not used before output block